jangap411/coffee-market/README.md

 - Node.js v18.3.0 or later
 - Express v4.18.2 or later
-- Sequelize v6.31.1 or later
+- Mongoose 7.2.0 or later

 ## Getting Started